 Extra gate screening: Screeners were constantly asking managers about items they were unsure about in regards to the ban, with Therese’s camera lenses and my mobile phone’s extra battery pack being triple-checked, but allowed.
 We saw one screener questioning a GPS device that was indeed not larger than a cellphone, with a flurry of chatter among screener, manager and passenger.
 In the end, it too was allowed.
 However, a man next to us was told his noise-cancelling headphones had to be checked.
 Yup, larger than a cell phone.

 From the security tables, we were then escorted with our bag of electronics items to a check-in table.
 There, each item was carefully logged, and we confirmed with a signature that all items we were giving Turkish Airlines had no damage.
 At this point, I was told if we wanted to leave our electronics in the padded carryon we had brought just for this purpose, that bag would come out with the other luggage on the bag carousel in San Francisco.
-Not thrilled with the idea of our electronics being tossed about with other heavier luggage at our destination (would have been a perfect time for a hard shockproof case that could be locked), we elected to remove each item and handed them over separately to Turkish Airlines (we had also put our laptop computers in padded sleeves, and although each item was being stored in bubble wrap, we were of the “better-safe-than-sorry” school with the extra padding sleeves we provided).
+Not thrilled with the idea of our electronics being tossed about with other heavier luggage at our destination (would have been a perfect time for a hard shockproof case that could be locked), we elected to remove each item and handed them over separately to Turkish Airlines (we had also put our laptop computers in padded sleeves, and although it never hurts, it doesn’t seem necessary, but this was a new experience and we were of the “better-safe-than-sorry” school).

 Packing, labeling and gate check: At this station, each item was placed into a bubble-wrap sleeve, sealed shut, and labeled with a coded tag.
 We had put Therese’s camera body and a few small camera electronic devices I have for video use in a small shockproof Pelican case that the airline employees also placed as-is in a bubble-wrap sleeve.
 An airline manager helping with the process told Therese that they had been using about five or six extra hardside suitcases per flight for this process, and we noted an additional 12 or more employees too.
 Quite a bit of extra effort the airline had to muster with nearly no warning.
 Everyone we dealt with was supremely polite and helpful — amazing considering all the stress and a bit of confusion.